HaakonME/hubzilla/doc/Plugins.md

 ***Porting Friendica Plugins***

 The $Projectname uses a similar plugin architecture to the Friendica project.
 The authentication, identity, and permissions systems are completely different.
-Many Friendica can be ported reasonably easily by renaming a few functions - and then ensuring that the permissions model is adhered to.
+Many Friendica plugins can be ported reasonably easily by renaming a few functions - and then ensuring that the permissions model is adhered to.
 The functions which need to be renamed are:

 * Friendica's pluginname_install() is pluginname_load()